nicu420/noughts-and-crosses/README.md

 # noughts-and-crosses
-aka tic-tac-toe
-aka Xs and Os
+Also known as tic-tac-toe or Xs and Os